friends don't let friends compare velocities

 — Fyodor Dostoevsky

-The canonical reference to Velocity calculation is Mike Cohn’s “Agile Estimation and Planning”, which was published nearly 15 years ago.
+The canonical reference to Velocity calculation is Mike Cohn’s “Agile Estimation and Planning”, which was published over 15 years ago.
 The myriad of posts on the topic are wildly contradictory.
 Let’s set the record straight.

 Measuring a Team's Progress